 If you have been charged with an Internet crime, retain William Butler, he is an experienced, zealous advocate.
 It is crucial that you only speak to the authorities with legal counsel present.
 Investigators have many techniques for asking questions, which are designed to have you incriminate yourself.
 With William Butler’s advice, you will be able to protect yourself when talking to authorities.
+For over 33 years, he has skillfully defended thousands of clients, compiling an impressive record of positive results, and he can defend you too.
 For immediate assistance, call William M. Butler, Jr, skilled Internet Fraud Lawyer, 502-582-2020 or contact him via email to schedule your initial confidential consultation.

 DISCLAIMER: This site and any information contained herein are intended for informational purposes only and should not be construed as legal advice.
 Seek competent legal counsel for advice on any legal matter.